didtheyghostme/HN-Later/README.md

 - **Export (Backup)**: downloads a JSON file containing your saved threads + progress + starred comments + notes
 - **Import (Restore)**: load a backup JSON and choose **Merge** (safe) or **Replace all** (overwrites everything)

+## Development note

+This project was built through vibe coding and works for my own HN reading workflow.

 ## Notes / limitations

 - Progress tracking is **read-set based**: read/unread is stored as a set of comment IDs, so comment reorders don’t regress progress.